-- No hard-coded credentials or clear text passwords.
-Software should support configurable, or industry standard, password complexity rules. - Software should be independent of the infrastructure platform (no OS point release dependencies to patch). - Software is code signed and all individual sub-components are assessed and verified for EULA violations.
+- No hard-coded credentials or clear text passwords in code and images.
+Software must support configurable, or industry standard, password complexity rules. - Software should be independent of the infrastructure platform (no OS point release dependencies to patch). - Software must be code signed and all individual sub-components are assessed and verified for EULA (End-user License Agreement) violations.

-- Software should have a process for discovery, classification, communication, and timely resolution of security vulnerabilities (i.e.; bug bounty, Penetration testing/scan findings, etc.). - Software should support recognized encryption standards and encryption should be decoupled from software. - Software should have support for configurable banners to display authorized use criteria/policy.
+- Software should have a process for discovery, classification, communication, and timely resolution of security vulnerabilities (i.e.; bug bounty, penetration testing/scan findings, etc.). - Software should support recognised encryption standards and encryption should be decoupled from software. - Software should have support for configurable banners to display authorised use criteria/policy.